Dubai Turf Preview, Tips, Runners & Trends (Dubai World Cup Night)

 • 2021: Winner in 9 (5,12) [12 Runners]

-The course which has produced the most winners of the Dubai Turf is Nakayama, there has been a total number of 4 winners of this race who ran at Nakayama last time out.
+The course which has produced the most winners of the Dubai Turf is Nakayama; there have been a total of 5 winners of this race who ran at Nakayama last time out.
+The next best course, which has produced the second most winners, is Meydan; there have been a total of 4 winners of this race who ran at Meydan last time out.

-The race is open to both sexes with the Male runners having produced a total of 9 winners from a total of 114 runners whilst the Female runners have produced 2 winners from a total of 21 runners.
+The race is open to both sexes, with male runners having produced a total of 18 winners from a total of 238 runners, while female runners have produced 3 winners from a total of 46 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Dubai Turf: